aws-samples/aws-modernization-with-docker/content/42_Securing_your_containers /_index.md

 +++
-title = "Part 3: Securing your containers with AWS Secrets Manager" chapter = true weight = 42
+title = "Module 3: Secure your Containers with Docker and AWS Secrets Manager" chapter = true weight = 42
 +++